system76/tech-docs/src/models/thelio-major-r3/internal-overview.md

 ![Internal overview (front side)](./img/components-front.webp)

-- Thelio-IO connector access cutout is highlighted in green
+- Thelio-IO access cutout is highlighted in green

 ## Top overview:

 ![Internal overview (top)](./img/components-top.webp)

-- 2.5" drive screws are highlighted in green
+- 2.5" drive screws (with retainer ring removed) are highlighted in green
-- CPU power connector is highlighted in red
+- CPU power connectors are highlighted in red
-    - Connects to power supply
+    - Connect to power supply
 - Motherboard CPU fan header is highlighted in yellow
     - Connects to Thelio-IO board
 - Power button receptacle is highlighted in cyan